-Tableau shrinks Seattle-area offices as owner Salesforce cuts costs
+Tableau sheds most Seattle-area offices, adding to regional office glut

 The moves, which more than doubles the office vacancy in Fremont, are part of a cost-cutting plan that includes around 8,000 layoffs and “select real estate exits and office space reductions” announced by Salesforce in January filings in response to a drop in sales.

-But real estate insiders expected some office cuts since Salesforce acquired Tableau in 2019 for $15.7 million, as part of Salesforce’s long-standing culture of aggressive growth through acquisitions.
+But real estate insiders expected some office cuts since Salesforce acquired Tableau in 2019 for $15.7 billion, as part of Salesforce’s long-standing culture of aggressive growth through acquisitions.
 When one tech firm buys another, the larger firm usually retains key technologies and top talent while reducing the acquired firm to cut costs.

 That downsizing seems to have accelerated after Salesforce’s recent sales decline.
 That poor performance prompted activist investors to pressure Salesforce to switch from aggressive growth and costly acquisitions to cost-cutting through layoffs and reducing its real estate footprint.